allegheny-college-cmpsc-404-spring-2024/course-materials/CODE_OF_CONDUCT.md

 ## Working agreement

 We apply the values above to create a working environment that is conducive to progress and project quality.
 To do so, we define the following areas and terms as our promoted and celebrated behaviors.
+In your team's branch, define each of the `TODO`s below making sure to define _at least three (3)_ items for each category and a maximum of _five (5)_.

-In your team's branch,
+Do not stop at 3 items simply because you've reached the "magic minimum number"; these terms both _guide and protect_ your contributions in this course.

 ### People and accountability